 The 95-mile walking route is done by thousands of people each year.
 It is said to be one of the most challenging yet rewarding things to do.
 If you have several days or preferably a week, you could make Fort William your starting point to walk the West Highland Way all the way to Glasgow.

 However, it does mean that you will be facing the challenging part of the journey first.
-Typically, people start the walk-in Glasgow, as the lowlands are more comfortable to walk than the Highlands.
+Typically, people start the walk in Glasgow, as the lowlands are more comfortable to walk than the Highlands.

 Where to Stay in Fort William & Glencoe

 Private Rental – There are some fantastic unique properties available such as this cosy traditional stone cottage.
-Click here to see the best private rentals in Fort William.

-Fort William Backpackers — This is a great choice if you’re travelling solo or on a tight budget.
+Fort William Backpackers – This is a great choice if you’re travelling solo or on a tight budget.
 They have both dorm and private rooms available, a cosy atmosphere, good common areas, and self-catering facilities.
-Click here to check availability

 Not quite what you’re looking for?
 Click here to browse other options in Fort William!

-Where to Stay in Glencoe
+Valley in Glencoe

-Are you looking for things to do in Glencoe & Fort William?
-Are you planning a trip to the region?
-Let us know in the comments below!
+Are you visiting Glencoe & Fort William?
+Have any questions?
+Let us know in the comments!

-Hi Daniella,
+2. Hi Daniella,

 Great article !!
 I am visiting Scotland in May this year and am trying to figure out how I can stay in either Glencoe or Ft.
 William but be able to do some hiking and exploring in Glencoe without a car.
 Any suggestions for private guides ?